 However Mr Stansbury’s handling of Air NT’s finances, while not exactly horrible, weren’t entirely spot on either.
 Yank Conagher quickly found the company was in substantial debt, though thankfully not irreparably so.
 To get things back in balance Mr Conagher had to sell off the Beechcraft Starships and replace the Beechcraft Super King Air 250s with a set of leased Cessna 208B Grand Caravans.
 While the Cessnas were slower and had less range than the King Airs, they carried more passengers and also cost much less to purchase and operate.

-Mr Conagher also retired the last Douglas DC-4, which was cleaned up and placed on display at a roundabout near the Alice Springs-ASP airport, as a tribute to Mr Stansbury.
-The DC-4 was replaced by two leased de Havilland Canada DHC-8 Q200 turboprop aircraft.
+Mr Conagher also retired the last of the company’s Douglas DC-3s and Douglas DC-4s.
+One of the DC-4s was cleaned up and placed on static display at a roundabout near the Alice Springs-ASP airport, to serve as a tribute to Mr Stansbury.
+These aircraft were replaced by several leased de Havilland Canada DHC-8 Q200 turboprops.

-To better reflect the fact that the airline was now flying across several states in the Australian outback, the airline was renamed as Outback Air, but otherwise the company retained the 1977-era Kangaroo-Sun logo.
-On the carrier’s new Q200 flagship aircraft, a replica of the original 1947 Alice Air Charters boxing baby kangaroo logo was placed between the front door and the cockpit.
+To better reflect the fact that the airline was now flying across several states in the Australian Outback, Mr Conagher renamed the airline as Outback Air, but otherwise the company retained the 1977-era Kangaroo-Sun logo.
+On the carrier’s new Q200 flagship aircraft, a replica of the original 1947 Alice Air Charters Boxer logo was placed between the front door and the cockpit as a further tribute to the company’s late founder.

-In 2016 Outback Air purchased two new de Havilland Canada DHC-8 Q400QCC quick change combi turboprop aircraft, increasing the carrier’s ability to deliver up to 50 passengers alongside heavy freight loads to and from mining sites and aboriginal communities.
+In 2016, Outback Air purchased two new de Havilland Canada DHC-8 Q400QCC quick change combi turboprop aircraft, increasing Outback Air’s ability to deliver up to 50 passengers alongside heavier freight loads to and from mining sites and aboriginal communities.

 OzJet 2018-Present

-While attending the Farnborough Air Show in 2012 to make his planned purchase of two Bombardier DHC-8 Q400s, Mr Conagher also decided to arrange for the purchase and delivery of several Bombardier CS100s and Bombardier CS300s jet airliners.
+Also in 2016, while Mr Conagher was attending the Farnborough Air Show in the UK to make his previously planned purchase of the two DHC-8 Q400s, Mr Conagher also arranged for the purchase and delivery of several Bombardier CS100s and Bombardier CS300s jet airliners.

-It was not an impulse purchase; he had been planning for years to break into the national jet airline market using a low cost carrier (LCC) model, and had been working to obtain gate access at several Australian airports beyond just Alice Springs-ASP and Darwin-DRW.
-Mr Conagher originally intended to use Embraer E190s and/or E195s as a springboard into the national airline scheme of things.
-But his visit with Bombardier left him convinced that the CSeries jets were truly game changing equipment.
-So he signed off and made a down payment for an audacious order of 30 aircraft - 15 C100s and 15 C300s - without having actually arranged for the necessary financing, a very risky thing to do.
+It was by no means an impulse purchase; Mr Conagher had been planning for years to break into the national jet airline market using a low cost carrier (LCC) model, and was working to obtain gate access at several Australian airports beyond Alice Springs-ASP and Darwin-DRW.
+Mr Conagher originally wanted to use Embraer E190s and/or E195s as a springboard into the national airline scheme of things.
+But his visit with Bombardier left him convinced that the new CSeries jets were truly game changing equipment.
+So he signed off and made a down payment for an audacious though tentative order for 30 aircraft - 15 C100s and 15 C300s - without having actually arranged for the necessary financing or gate access rights, a rather risky thing to do.

 He initially struggled to fund the outright purchase of his aircraft order, but managed to make a deal with JetStream Aerospace to simply lease them instead.
-After numerous delays and events nearly scuttled the project, in 2018 Bombardier entered a partnership with Airbus that rebranded the Bombardier CS100 and CS300 aircraft as the Airbus A220-100 and A220-300, respectively.
-Mr Conagher established AirOz Pty Limited as a new holding company for his increasingly diverse aviation activities, and shortly thereafter the first A220s began arriving.
+After numerous delays and events that nearly scuttled the project, in 2018 Bombardier entered into a partnership with Airbus that rebranded the Bombardier CS100 and CS300 aircraft as the Airbus A220-100 and Airbus A220-300, respectively.
+Mr Conagher then established AirOz Pty Limited as a new holding company for his increasingly diverse aviation activities as the the first A220s began arriving.

 On 27 April 2018 the new low cost airline OzJet officially began operations, with an inaugural A220-300 flight between Sydney-SYD and Melbourne-MEL, followed by an A220-100 flight between Darwin-DRW and Sydney-SYD.
-Over time, OzJet became a popular customer choice and by early 2024 it was flying 28 aircraft to 18 destinations around Australia.
+Over time, OzJet became a popular customer choice, aided by Mr Conagher appearing in TV ads and in print as the airline’s colorful spokesperson.
+By early 2024 OzJet was flying 28 aircraft to 18 destinations around Australia.

-OzJet’s profitability ultimately helped the company bounce back from losses caused by the Covid 19 pandemic and also helped to ensure that Outback Air would remain viable as well.
-The carrier also helped transport medicine, supplies and first responders around the country during that difficult time.
+OzJet’s profitability ultimately helped both carriers bounce back from losses caused by the Covid 19 pandemic, and helped ensure that Outback Air would remain viable as well.
+During the pandemic, Outback Air also gained lucrative government contracts to expedite the transport of medicine, supplies and first responders around rural Australia during that difficult period.

-In 2023, OzJet began its first international air service to Denpasar-DPS in Bali, Indonesia, flying there from 6 Australian cities.
-This new service proved exceedingly popular and quite lucrative.
+Meanwhile, in 2023, OzJet began its first international air service to Denpasar-DPS in Bali, Indonesia, flying there from 6 Australian cities, which proved especially popular with the leisure passenger market.

 Destinations